floraxinru/DataStory_global-abortion/README.md

 ### Installation and Usage
-* upgraded to pip-19.2.1 on July 25; also installed geopandas, pyshp, and shapely - for Plotly, don't need them if only use Folium to generate visualizations
+* upgraded to pip-19.2.1 on July 25; also installed geopandas0.3.0, pyshp 1.2.10, and shapely1.6.3 - suggested by Plotly documentation for choropleth map; don't need them if only use Folium to generate visualizations